totoal/totoal.github.io/index.md

 # Extragalactic astrophysics researcher

 Hi!
-I’m Alberto Torralba Torregrosa, a postdoctoral researcher currently based in Vienna.
+I’m **Alberto Torralba Torregrosa**, a postdoctoral researcher currently based in Vienna.
 Originally from Valencia, Spain, I completed my Bachelor's in Physics, as well as my Master’s and PhD, at the Universitat de València.
 My research focuses on observational extragalactic astrophysics, especially on young, star-forming galaxies and active galactic nuclei (AGN) from the cosmic dawn to cosmic noon.

 Outside of science, I’m passionate about movies and love going to the cinema whenever I can.
 In my free time, I also play electric guitar and bass.